 - Decryption support many protocols like IPsec, ISAKMP, SSL/TLS

 - Live data can be read from Ethernet, ATM, Bluetooth, USB, token etc.

 - Output can be exported to CSV, XML, plain text, etc.

 TCCN is a standard testing language for defining Test Scenario and their implementation for protocol testing.
 A TCCN test suite contains many test cases written in the TTCN programming language and it is used for testing reactive systems or behavioral testing.

-For example, a coffee vending machine that gives you coffee on inserting a dollar coin but does not respond if anything less than dollar in inserted into it.
+For example, a coffee vending machine that gives you coffee on inserting a dollar coin but does not respond if anything less than a dollar is inserted into it.
 To program such machines TCCN3 language is used.
-In order to make coffee machine responds when inserting a coin we have to write TCCN-3 component that behaves as a coffee machine.
-It allow us to run our test before actual coffee machine is available as a product.
+In order to make the coffee machine responds when inserting a coin, we have to write TCCN-3 component that behaves as a coffee machine.
+It allows us to run our test before an actual coffee machine is available as a product.
 Once it is done we will connect the TCCN3 test suite with the external device.

 The test system emits stimuli (dollar coin) and receives responses (coffee).
 The stimuli adapter obtains stimuli from the test system and passes them to the system under test.
 The response adapter waits for responses of the system under test and passes them to the test system.